Showing posts with label the Hoffman Process. Show all posts

 I received an email from a Hoffman Process teacher about my last post, “Bob Hoffman, The First Encounter.”
 After noting that we hadn't spoken in perhaps 20 years, and acknowledging that indeed Bob Hoffman was a difficult guy and, by the way, sorry for the way he treated you, he then asked why I didn’t acknowledge that there are different people teaching the Process now?
 Why didn't I mention the “defense” of the parent?
 And why now did I write this “hit piece”?

 I will answer this teacher’s questions in reverse order: why now did I write this “hit piece”?
 I have been writing about the Process for nearly 17 years.
 When the current owners of Hoffman’s “intellectual property” began to fashion a narrative about the Process that I felt conflated, confused and distorted some of the history, I meticulously researched and chronicled the early development of the Process in The Ontological Odd Couple, and the Origins of the Fisher-Hoffman Psychic Therapy which was published on July 31, 2004 and revised September 16, 2006.
-12 other pieces followed, several critical of the Process, others talking about my experience of Hoffman and the Process, as well as my sexual abuse at the hands of Hoffman within 6 months after I finished the first 13 week Process, clearly a criminal offense.
+12 other pieces followed, several critical of the Process, others talking about my experience of Hoffman and the Process, as well as my sexual abuse at the hands of Hoffman within 6 months after I finished the first 13-week Process, clearly a criminal offense.
 Nothing I wrote was a “hit piece.”
 I have been as honest and accurate as I can be about the facts and dates.
-I have carefully described the personal interactions as such and when I’ve stated an opinion, I’ve labeled it.
-If any of this does not match some other narrative, please present evidence to support the counter claim.
+I have carefully described the personal interactions as such, and when I’ve stated an opinion, I’ve labeled it.
+If any of this does not match some other narrative, please present evidence to support the counterclaim.
 Just labeling what I write “a hit piece” is not good enough.
 Ad hominem arguments are the bottom of the barrel.

 Now to the “defense” of parents.
 I ended “The First Encounter” with a description of Hoffman’s unprofessional behavior with his students, patients--the people who signed up for the Process.
 I said that it was my opinion that it was borderline unethical and abusive.
 Hoffman claimed that he was “breaking down to build up.”
 I say he was acting out as a bully for whatever reason his own psychosis demanded, and it went unchallenged.
 I know I didn’t call him out and over 25 years I didn’t hear anyone really confront him despite an enormous amount of complaining behind his back.
-If you contradicted Hoffman, you would be considered unsuitable as a teacher or Process owner and that would cost you a career and money.
+If you contradicted Hoffman, you would be considered unsuitable as a teacher or Process owner, and that would cost you a career and money.
 I know several people who did try to confront him and were fired.
 He was a dictator who was also very interested in money.
 I stand by my assessment.

 Our SAT group was the first and only Process that Hoffman did under the auspices of Claudio Naranjo, and, as I will show, it was incomplete.
 A lot has been said and written about Claudio’s assistance, most of that cast as approbation plus stamping it with the seal of legitimate psychotherapeutic practice.
 I cannot deny that Claudio did remain one of Hoffman’s supporters, and that he continued to see Hoffman as a kind of shamanistic healer through Hoffman’s death.
 I helped take care of Hoffman at the end of his life and remember Claudio’s visits well, but I want to review and question other claims.

 I went back to what Claudio had written about the Hoffman Quadrinity Process in “The End of Patriarchy” to review his actual comments.
-I was an actor and participant in this history so it heightened my interest though it also colored it.
+I was an actor and participant in this history, so it heightened my interest, though it also colored it.
 Claudio describes his position as that of an ambassador between the intuitive world that gave birth to the Fisher-Hoffman Process and the world of scientific psychology, a role akin to that of John the Baptist.
 Leaving aside the preposterous messianic claims, he goes on to describe his involvement in the formation of Hoffman’s group process: “Reza Leah Landman led a group of about fifty people (with Bob present as silent witness) using the format of written guidelines.
 (I produced these guidelines at a time of rare inspiration, and when I visited Bob shortly afterwards, he interestingly commented, quite spontaneously, that Dr. Fischer had been with me.)”

 This description is simply not accurate.
 I was in that group.
 Claudio was never present (perhaps briefly at the first session to introduce Hoffman.
 I can’t be certain, but he was definitely never present at any of the other sessions that followed).
 Bob Hoffman was not in any sense a silent witness.
-I have described the attitude of Hoffman in the group--after a few minutes of Reza Leah’s low key instructions, she invited Bob to take the floor and he did.
-I will also add that I am certain he hated the group process whether or not he told Claudio that Fisher had inspired the written guidelines.
+I have described the attitude of Hoffman in the group--after a few minutes of Reza Leah’s low-key instructions, she invited Bob to take the floor and he did.
+I will also add that I am certain he hated the group process, whether or not he told Claudio that Fisher had inspired the written guidelines.
 The pace was far too slow, and he had no patience for interpersonal work.
-The evidence I offer that it displeased Hoffman is that he ended the experiment before it was finished.
+The evidence that it displeased Hoffman is that he ended the experiment before it was finished.
 After about three weeks into the prosecution of Mother, he announced that he and Claudio had agreed to end their work together, and that he would “take us through the defense of Mother” which would be an “OK” place to stop.

 That occurred just after Thanksgiving.
-He also announced that he would be leading his own 13 week process beginning at the end of January in Tolman Hall, the facility of the UC Berkeley Psychology Department.
+He also announced that he would be leading his own 13-week process beginning at the end of January in Tolman Hall, the facility of the UC Berkeley Psychology Department.
 He came up to me privately and suggested that I strongly consider taking part in that process.
 I remember our brief conversation very well.
-In my later therapy I recognized that this was the beginning of his predatory grooming.
+In my later therapy, I recognized that this was the beginning of his predatory grooming.

 The part he did feel had been “inspired” by Fisher was the physical, emotional, verbal, and I would add, necessarily violent expression of anger.
 It opened the possibility of a deep emotional catharsis after which the artificial process of understanding and forgiveness would foster a deep understanding that “everyone is guilty and no one to blame.”
 If our pain had been as great as we’d experienced in the Prosecution of Mother, her own pain had to be equally deep and debilitating.